Lantern: Exterior lighting

 Station kerosene lamp at Rizhsky station railway museum, Moscow, Russia, 19th c.

 In popular culture

 The derived term "lantern jaw[ed]" is used in two quite different still current ways, comparing faces with different types of lantern.
 According to the Oxford English Dictionary, it refers to "long thin jaws, giving a hollow appearance to the cheek"; this use was recorded in 1361, referring to a lantern with concave horn sides before glass was in use.
 Another meaning of "lantern jaw" compares a lantern with a jutting base – such as the 15th-century example above – to the face of a person with the extended chin of mandibular prognathism; this condition was also known as Habsburg jaw or Habsburg lip, as it was a hereditary feature of the House of Habsburg (see, for example, portraits of Charles V).

-Raise the Red Lantern, a 1991 Chinese film, prominently features lanterns as a motif.

-"The Tell-Tale Heart", a short story by Edgar Allan Poe, features the use of a dark lantern by the protagonist to shine a single ray of light on his victim's eye.